jamitag/Know-Your-Geography/README.md

 - The formatting of the questionArray was taken [Here](https://www.sitepoint.com/simple-javascript-quiz/).

 - This [solution](https://stackoverflow.com/questions/2789703/remove-blue-underline-from-link) was used to overcome a styling issue on the header.

+- Inspiration for the the layout and required functionality for the quiz was taken from this [tutorial](https://www.youtube.com/watch?v=riDzcEQbX6k).

 ### Media